Oxford: City of Contrasts

 This is a city where it seems like where you are born, defines who you are.

-That’s why Thrive are here.
+That’s why Thrive Teams are here.
 Because, like so many people reading this, we believe that young people growing up in Oxfordshire’s disadvantaged communities have just as much potential as anyone else to bring about change – in their own lives and also in their community.